LEARN TO HUNT CLINIC

 Attire: A hunt or show jacket and show shirt or turtleneck with a stock tie (if you have it), riding boots, neutral-coloured breeches and a safety helmet.
 Basically, anything neat and tidy that you have in your closet will be fine, but the safety helmet is a must.

 Put all your new-found skills and expertise from first the two parts to practice.
-This part is a real OVH hunt with hounds, but it will be short and sweet.
-It will a be a private hunt just for you, just a 1/3 the length of the average Hunt.
+This part is a real OVH hunt at one of our beautiful fixtures.

-10:30 - Be mounted and ready to go.
+9:30 am: Be mounted and ready to go.
 Take the advantage of this time and walk around and settle your horse, because this time the stirrup-cup will be held mounted!
 Everyone gets to practice riding your prancing pony with one hand and a cup of lemonade in the other.
-If you ever did an egg and spoon race as a child, you will be a pro.

-• 1st Field- You will be galloping.
+• 1st field- You will be galloping.
 You will be jumping.
-You will probably have to stop on a dime, while 5 other horses are galloping beside you.
-It is not for the faint-of-heart.
-But it sure is fun.
+You may have to turn and stop on short notice.

-11:00 - Release the hounds.
-Jamie will bring the hounds out of the kennels and blow the horn the start the hunt.
-The hounds start working pretty quickly and their noses are on the ground.
-We ask that everyone is quiet while the hounds are working.
-After the hounds have hunted the huntsman will blow his horn for the last time to signal that the hounds are going home.
-Everyone will thank staff and retire to their trailer.
+10:00 am: Release the hounds.
+Our Master-Huntsman will bring the hounds out of their trailer and blow the horn to start the hunt.
+Because it is a drag hunt (where we follow a laid-down scent not a real fox) the hounds are usually “on” right away.
+We ask that everyone stay quiet while the hounds are working.
+After the hunt is over, Jamie will blow his horn for the last time to signal that the hounds are going home.
+Everyone will thank the Huntsman, staff and their fieldmasters and return to their trailers.

-Remember to share your post ride selfies on our OVH FB page and tag us on Instagram – we predict lots of smiles and stories to tell your friends!
+Remember to share your post ride selfies by tagging @OttawaValleyHunt on Facebook or Instagram – we predict lots of smiles and stories to tell your friends!

 If you have any questions on the clinic, don't hesitate to contact masters@ottawavalleyhunt.com.